 - COVID-19 recovery planning

 Supporting organisations to identify Patient Safety Specialist(s)

-We have published a ‘Identifying Patient Safety Specialists’ document to support NHS organisations to identify individuals with the right skills and experience to take on the role as a Patient Safety Specialist.
+The Identifying Patient Safety Specialists document is designed to support NHS organisations in identifying individuals with the right skills and experience to take on the role as a Patient Safety Specialist.
 The document outlines the purpose of Patient Safety Specialists, the key requirements of the role, and how we expect them to work in their own organisation, as well as with local, regional and national partners.